Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Conclusion

 Organizations often seek insights trapped in heterogeneous data lakes (\textit{e.g.} the web, corporate data lakes, and electronic health records) \cite{romero2013edscience, boylen2019bioscience, faghmous2014climatescience}.
 In their raw form, these data sources cannot easily support analytical queries.
 A long standing goal of the data management community is to develop systems that automatically convert heterogeneous data lakes into queryable, structured tables ~\cite[inter alia.]{brin1998extraction, cafarella2007structured, yafooz2013managing, nargesian2019data}.
 In this work, we investigate whether recent large language models can help address this problem.

 We study systems that take as \textbf{input} heterogeneous documents (\textit{e.g.} HTML webpages, PDFs, text) and \textbf{output} a tabular, structured view of the documents.
 These systems must identify the schema and perform extraction to populate the table. \begin{mybox} \textsc{Example 1.} Medical researchers frequently use data spanning electronic health records (EHR), clinical trials, knowledge sources (e.g. PubMed), and FDA reports to understand and monitor patients and treatments \cite{bates2023safety}.
-As a motivating setting, we consider the large collection of \textbf{FDA 510(k)} reviews for premarket notification submissions for medical devices, which have been the subject of multiple studies \cite{wu2021medai, zuckerman2011devicerecalls}.
-Our objective is to output a table that automatically structures the attributes that are distributed in the $\sim$20-page \textbf{PDFs} (some example attributes are \verb|device classification|, \verb|predicate device code|, and \verb|indications for use|). \end{mybox} Systems designed to tackle this problem must balance a three-way tradeoff between \textbf{cost} (data lakes may hold millions of documents), \textbf{quality} (output tables should be able to accurately support an analyst's queries), and \textbf{generality} (different data lakes have different document types and structure).
+Consider the large collection of \textbf{FDA 510(k)} reviews for premarket medical devices, which have been the subject of multiple studies \cite{wu2021medai, zuckerman2011devicerecalls}.
+Our objective is to output a table that automatically structures the attributes that are distributed in the $\sim$20-page \textbf{PDFs}, for instance the \verb|device classification|, \verb|predicate device code|, and \verb|indications for use|. \end{mybox} Systems designed to tackle this problem must balance a three-way tradeoff between \textbf{cost} (data lakes may hold millions of documents), \textbf{quality} (output tables should be able to accurately support an analyst's queries), and \textbf{generality} (different data lakes have different document types and structure).
 See \cref{sec:definition} for a formal task definition and further discussion of this tradeoff.